 Monta Ramen has three locations.
 The original restaurant is located at 5030 Spring Mountain Road, Las Vegas, NV 89146, United States.

 Local chain Sambalatte serves coffee that’s good enough for third wave coffee snobs like us.
-The menu features a full range of drinks and desserts, with cutting edge brews made using the Steampunk system – a kind of super automated variation of a French Press.
+The menu features a full range of drinks and desserts, with cutting-edge brews made using the Steampunk system – a kind of super automated variation of a French Press.
 Sambalatte also offers old-fashioned drip coffee and espresso drinks.
-Not only do the steampunk brews taste awesome, but it’s also fun to watch them be brewed.
+Not only do the steampunk brews taste awesome, but it’s also fun to watch the baristas brew them.

-Sambalatte has three locations, each of which is listed on the website.
+Sambalatte has three locations, each of which is listed on their website.

 13. Ethel M Chocolate Factory